 - Do European and National Sport Federations have policies and programmes in place, which aim to regulate or stimulate coaching development?

-- What are the best practices currently available for the inclusion of coaching development in an organization’s strategic plan based on which criteria?
+- What are the best practices currently available for the inclusion of coaching development in an organisation’s strategic plan based on which criteria?

 - What evidence-based strategies and practices are available to increase opportunities for women in coaching?